ObserveRTC/client-monitor-js/docs/PERCEIVED_QUALITY_DETECTORS.md

-desync that begins during a freeze — the specification allows `estimatedPlayoutTimestamp` to be extrapolated between sender reports, so a renderer that has stopped painting can keep reporting smooth playout, and this detector will believe it. `FrozenVideoTrackDetector` owns that condition, and seeing a freeze is the cue to distrust a clean sync reading over the same interval.
+desync that begins during a freeze — the specification allows `estimatedPlayoutTimestamp` to be extrapolated between sender reports, so a renderer that has stopped painting can keep reporting smooth playout, and this detector will believe it. `InboundVideoFlowStateDetector` owns that condition, and seeing a freeze is the cue to distrust a clean sync reading over the same interval.

-**What replaced what, and why.** Until 4.10.0 this sub-layer held `AudioDesyncDetector`, which read `insertedSamplesForDeceleration` and `removedSamplesForAcceleration` — NetEQ's accelerate and preemptive-expand counters — formed a correction ratio from them, and called the result audio
+**What replaced what, and why.** Until 4.9.0 this sub-layer held `AudioDesyncDetector`, which read `insertedSamplesForDeceleration` and `removedSamplesForAcceleration` — NetEQ's accelerate and preemptive-expand counters — formed a correction ratio from them, and called the result audio